-Yes, I'm sure we'll be fine Death Eaters when the time comes, Harry thought.
+Yes, I'm sure we'll be fine Death Eaters by the end of the year, Harry thought.

 Neville bit his lip in the silence.
 "I want to understand where they´re coming from, you know?
 Why is this man the answer for so many witches and wizards.
 I've been asking my gran how things were before the ministry barred a lot of magic – the advanced stuff that's not practiced with wands.
 And Riddle, he's offering the purebloods back their rituals, their… heritage."

 Harry watched him closely.
 His friend was saying these things – spewing these half-truths – because he was just trying to accept the new reality, where his parent's torturer was now probably heading the Dark Lord's army.
-He didn't need Harry telling him that Voldemort could shit lies by the dozen.
+He didn't need Harry telling him that Riddle's promises were worthless.

 Neville's gaze drifted back to a nearby rosebush.
 "It's a kind freedom, I think, that he gives them.
 Freedom to celebrate magic, not hide it."

-"Thanks," Harry said, then lowered his voice to mutter: "I won't go through with this foundation nonsense, that's for sure.
+Harry lowered his voice to mutter: "I won't go through with this foundation nonsense, that's for sure.
+It's bad enough as it is, even worse to be giving people false hope.
 Voldemort can find himself another figurehead."

 Neville's face twitched a little.
 "Perhaps you shouldn't say the name," he whispered.

-Harry felt his lips twitch.
+Harry felt his lips curl upwards.
 "Never thought you'd say that."

 "No really, if you do, the Snatchers will come to take you to court."